maliouache/KARSTGEN/README.md

 - Output folder					--> defines the name of the folder containing the segments file
 - Flow direction				--> defines the flow boundary direction type (can be: x-direction, y-direction or concentrated recharge points).
 Note that rnd-direction will randomly defines nodes in the model as input and output (10 input points and one output point)
 - Flow type					--> defines the type of boundary conditions (can be: constant head or constant flow rate)
-- Hin or Qin					--> defines the input value for flow (in case of constant head boundary condition, please provide the hydraulic head at the input nodes in meters, else, in case of constant rate boundary condition, please provide the flow rate for the input points in m3/s)
+- Hin or Qin					--> defines the input value for flow (in case of constant head boundary condition, please provide the hydraulic head at the input nodes in meters, else, in case of constant flow rate boundary condition, please provide the flow rate at each input nodes in m3/s)
-- Hout						--> defines the hydraulic head at the boundary condition (default set to 0 m)
+- Hout						--> defines the hydraulic head at the outlet boundary condition (default set to 0 m)
-- Dissolution time step dt (in seconds)		--> defines the dissolution timestep  in seconds
+- Dissolution time step dt (seconds)		--> defines the dissolution timestep in seconds
-- Kinetics of the reaction			--> defines the kinetics of limestone dissolution
+- Kinetics of the reaction (m/s)			--> defines the kinetics of limestone dissolution
-- Max number of iterations			--> defines the maximum number of iteration as a stop condition.
-Note that the simulation will automatically stop if the Reynolds number exceeds Re>2100
+- Max number of iterations			--> defines the maximum number of iteration.
+Note that the simulation will automatically stop either if the Reynolds number exceeds Re>2100 or if the maximum number of iteration is reached
 - Water dynamic viscosity (in Pa.s)		--> defines the water dynamic viscosity and displays the equivalent temperature
-- Equilibrium concentration (in Mole/m3)	--> defines the calcium (Ca2+) equilibrium concentration
+- Equilibrium concentration (Mole/m3)	--> defines the calcium (Ca2+) equilibrium concentration

 ### Step 4:
 Launch the simulation by clicking on Run button